tab10/Med3DResNet/README.md

 If this tutorial helped you at all, please upvote it and leave a comment :)

-### Correlation between heart and lung disease

-Lipid-rich plaque: 47+-29 HU (range 18-76)
-Fibrous (calcified) plaque: 86+-29 HU (range 57-115) CT's with or without lumen-enhancing contrast show no statistical significance on these values.
-(A Meta Analysis and Hierarchical Classification of HU-Based Atherosclerotic Plaque Characterization Criteria)

 ### 3D CNN: Ontology and ‘ResNets’
 We employ an architecture similar to that of [S. Trajanovski et al., “Towards radiologist-level cancer risk assessment in CT lung screening using deep learning,” pp. 1–11, 2018.].